cnj-digital/seotamic/README.md

 composer require cnj/seotamic
 ```

-The package requires Laravel 9+ and PHP 8.1+.
-It will auto register.
+The latest version requires Statamic v6+ and will auto register.

 The SEO & Social section tab will appear on all collection entries automatically.